bparanj/crystal/electronics/components/zener-diode.md

 So, the Zener diode is named to honor Clarence Zener's work in discovering the underlying effect that makes the diode's unique operation possible.

-We need Zener diodes for several reasons in electronic circuits:
+We need Zener diodes for several reasons:

 1. Voltage regulation: